Arcyriea/Arsenal-Forgery/README.md

 Sometimes the Beta Version is current with the Live Version (basically there is no beta at all currently for testing), which would mean that you are free to not do any manual patching at the time.

-The mod will not automatically update (like reverting itself) after doing the manual patch, it only does when I upload a new version of the mod directly to Steam. ~~However in case if you are still not so sure and the automatic revert happens despite the fact I said they will not, try turning off Steam automatic workshop update.~~
+The mod will not automatically update (like reverting itself) after doing the manual patch, it only does when I upload a new version of the mod directly to Steam.